 To promote the health, well-being and self sufficiency of the older population of Metropolitan Detroit.

 First Wednesday every other month, beginning in January of each calendar year.
-9am-11am at Hannan Foundation, 4750 Woodward Ave., Detroit.
+9am-11am at Hannan Center, 4750 Woodward Ave., Detroit.

 The Aging Services Consortium was formally incorporated July 12, 1994.
 The Consortium grew out of a community advisory committee formed by Hannan Foundation in 1993 and was originally called the Central City Aging Services Consortium.